-If you are a DevOps engineer, or a site reliability engineer, you have probably heard about Prometheus, at least one time.
+If you are a DevOps engineer, or a site reliability engineer, you have probably heard about monitoring with Prometheus, at least one time.

 Built in SoundCloud in 2012, Prometheus has grown to become of the references for system monitoring.
 Completely open-source, Prometheus exposes dozens of different exporters that one can use in order to monitor an entire infrastructure in minutes.